agustfricke/techconagust.com/src/pages/en/fiber-jwt-authentication.md

 }
 ```

-This function it retrieves the user object stored in the Fiber context's locals and responds with a JSON
+This function retrieves the user object stored in the Fiber context's locals and responds with a JSON
 representation of the user along with a success status code (200 OK).

-Now lets create the route for this endpoint
+Now let's create the route for this endpoint.

 #### ~/fiber-jwt-auth/router/router.go